RolandDreger/InDesign-Styles-Colors-and-Fonts/readme.md

 |	**Generate Index settings** | :warning: |
 | **Index	Page Reference Options** | The character style applied to page numbers. :warning: |

-:warning: Character style can be deleted without warning message if not applied or no item is inserted into the current document.
-Setting gets lost.

 ## Table Styles/Cell Styles